ericparton/alexa-hue-sunrise-alarm/Readme.md

 TODO: explain environment variables, note usage of alexa.amazon.com/api

-Thanks to <a href="https://github.com/ZeroOne3010">ZeroOne3010</a> for the <a href="https://github.com/ZeroOne3010/yetanotherhueapi">yetanotherhueapi</a> hue bridge client library, which made this much easier.
+Thanks to <a href="https://github.com/ZeroOne3010">ZeroOne3010</a> for the <a href="https://github.com/ZeroOne3010/yetanotherhueapi">yetanotherhueapi</a> hue bridge client library and to <a href="https://community.home-assistant.io/t/wake-up-sunrise-simulation-with-the-philips-hue-and-sleep-as-android/82437">farlock85</a> for a list of <a href="https://community.home-assistant.io/t/wake-up-sunrise-simulation-with-the-philips-hue-and-sleep-as-android/82437">sunrise colors</a>.